cssd-bot/CCSD-Chatbots/Sprint Analysis.md

   * Look for any patterns
 * Review all of this info, now and pull out as many HMW statements as we can
 * Determine any of the simple or small steps that can move this problem forward.
+* Remember, if things get too complicated, it's time to rethink the solution.